scipy-conference/scipy_proceedings/papers/zain/zain.rst

 between apparent patterns in the appearance latent space as and semantically meaningful patterns in the underlying data as well.

-Our proposed model for the appearance module uses a variation of ResNet as an encoder, while employing SBD in the decoder, as well as an upsampling, ResNet-like network in the decoder.
+Our proposed model for the appearance module uses a variation of ResNet :cite:`resnet` as an encoder, while employing SBD in the decoder, as well as an upsampling, ResNet-like network in the decoder.
 Figure :ref:`app` shows the training pipeline for the appearance module, the encoder :math:`E_\text{app}` is the neural network implementing the variational distribution